-Explanation of Refundable Tax Liability Credits - The Economic Development for a Growing Economy (EDGE) credit for job retention is a state refundable tax liability credit.
+Explanation of Refundable Tax Liability Credits - The

+Economic Development for a Growing Economy (EDGE) credit for job retention is a state refundable tax liability credit.
 This credit is for businesses that conduct certain activities designed to foster job creation or retention in Indiana.
-The job retention criteria require the applicant to employ at least 35 employees.
 The aggregate amount of credits awarded for projects to retain existing jobs in Indiana is capped at \$10 million per year.